Step Two: Create a habit by rewarding the desired behavior every time initially and then switch to rewarding at a variable rate.

 Check your timing on your rewards.
 Understanding that rewards must be immediate (within a split second), answer these questions:

-When your new puppy potties outside should your she be rewarded while you are still outside or when you come back in? (remember your answer can’t change based on how cold it is outside!)
+1. When your new puppy potties outside, should your puppy be rewarded while you are still outside or when you come back in? (remember your answer can’t change based on how cold it is outside!)